 This is what essentially lies at the heart of nasty political discourse.
 And it’s surely a tempting conclusion to make.
 But take a step back.
 Does your “opponent” show other signs of being a feeble-minded moron?
 Did he graduate from college?
 Does he have a good job?
 Does he seem able to function as a normal adult?
 You know, dress himself, feed himself, and refrain from drooling?
 Probably so.
 He’s probably not an imbecile.
 He just feels differently than you do.
 He was raised in a home by parents with certain beliefs.
 He’s had life experiences that are divergent from yours.
 His faith or lack thereof has shaped him in ways that yours hasn’t.
 Now, once you have established that your friend is not a pinhead, you can begin to have a polite debate.

-Try your darndest to see the other side
+Try your darndest to see the other side.

 When you passionately believe in something, it can seem nearly impossible to even conceive how another person doesn’t see things the same way you do.
 But since we’ve established that having a divergent political belief does not a pinhead make, you should be duly curious about why your friend feels the way he does.

 Dispense with the the how and why questions.
 Questions like, “How could you possibly believe that?” and “Why can’t you see how wrong you are?” won’t get you anywhere.
-Instead, pose “what” questions.
-“What makes you feel that way?”
+Instead, pose “what” questions: “What makes you feel that way?”
 “What has led you to come to that conclusion?”
 Be earnestly and sincerely interested in what the person has to say.
 Do not ask these questions as way to dig up material to pounce on and attack.
 Take the time to really understand their sides of the issues.

 Consume media that presents news from both sides.
 Why has political debate become so polarized and rancor-filled?
-Look no father then the current state of the media.
+Look no farther then the current state of the media.
 Instead of modeling the art of healthy debate, news shows are political theater, filled with talking heads shouting over each other and licking their lips over the chance to cut someone down.

 It’s also no secret that various media outlets give the news with their particular political slant.
 If all you consume is media from one particular source, a source that affirms and flatters your already preconceived beliefs, then you’re never going to be able to see the other side and will end up just another schmo contributing to the untimely death of respectful political debate.